doron-mil/angular-json-class-converter/README.md

 Where jsonConverterConfig is an object containing :

     const jsonConverterConfig = {
-      configurationFilePath: <Path to the JSON configuration file>,
+      conversionSchema: <Conversion Schema object>,
       classesMapArray: <Map of classes>,
       conversionFunctionsMapArray: <Map of functions >
     };

-#### JSON configuration

-JSON containing array of conversions receipt, each for class.
+#### Conversion Schema object

+An object that implements an array of ClassConversionSchemaInterface.
+Each item in the array represent a class.

 Each conversion receipt consists of: